livyazilim/livytodo/README.md

 Our application, which has its own application framework, reaches the end user via HTML interface on the client side.
 Our application, whose business layer coding was developed with Python, simplifies the design of database applications with its additional functionalities.

+We are starting to develop our most different and professional todo list application ever, wouldn't you like to be involved in the process?